Ahmed-Saber1/Ahmed-Saber1.github.io/projects/project-2.md

   - CSS
   - PHP
   - Laravel
-summary: My team and I created an IOT based security system that detects water leaks, temperature increase, smoke, and humidity levels.
-We added a little bit of machine learning that can predict when a fire incident will rise then locate and call the nearest fire department.
+summary: A simple hotel booking system that allows the user to book a room for the days of his choice.
 ---